 - Why you believe you should receive a commutation

-After receiving a request for commutation of a sentence, the governor can decide whether to consider the request.
-The governor is not legally required to grant a commutation.
-He or she will sometimes work with the parole board to determine whether to grant a commutation.
+After receiving a request for a sentence commutation, the governor can decide whether to consider it.
+The governor is not legally required to grant a commutation, but they will sometimes work with the parole board to determine whether to grant one.

 Requests for commutation may need to go before California’s Supreme Court.
 However, this only applies if an individual has two or more felony offenses.
 In either case, the governor can decide to commute an individual’s sentence or disregard the request.